ToshioCP/Gtk4-tutorial/gfm/sec19.md

 1. Make `.gschema.xml` file.
 2. Copy it to one of the directories above.
 For example, `/usr/share/glib-2.0/schemas`.
-3. Run `glib-compile-schemas' on the directory above.
+3. Run `glib-compile-schemas` on the directory above.

 ### Meson.build